FlutterWay/bottom_sheet_scaffold/README.md

       )
 ```
 ## BottomSheetBuilder
-When you set state in Scaffold's body, the bottom sheet will close.
-If you need to listen bottom sheet status to change something in your page, use BottomSheetBuilder.
+Use BottomSheetBuilder if you need to listen bottom sheet status to change something in your page.

 ```dart
 BottomSheetBuilder(